llazzari/personal_finance/README.md

 # Personal Finance Dashboard

-A web-based personal finance dashboard that helps users track, categorize, and analyze their expenses.
+A web-based personal finance dashboard that helps users track, categorize, and analyze their expenses and incomes.
 Built with machine learning models for automatic expense categorization and equipped with visualizations for comprehensive financial insights.

 ## Features